vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     +++evhns-az220-training-{your-id}+++

-    Be sure to replace the your-id placeholder.
+    Be sure to replace the **{your-id}** placeholder.
 This resource is publicly accessible and must have a unique name.

 1. To the right of **Location**, open the drop-down list and select the same location that you selected for your resource group.